 We tend to think of human rights as things like free speech and the right to a fair trial.
 We should realize that they also include social and economic rights.
 The United Nations Resolution on the Human Right to Water and Sanitation “recognizes the right to safe and clean drinking water and sanitation as a human right that is essential for the full enjoyment of life and all human rights.”

 Canada has a long tradition of supporting human freedoms.
 Canadian lawyer John Humphrey wrote the first draft of the Universal Declaration of Human Rights.
 The Canadian Charter of Rights and Freedoms guarantees the right to equal benefits for all Canadians and protects aboriginal rights under the law.
 Yet, many of our First Nations people live in squalor.

-We need to get to the bottom of why so many first nations communities keep having issues with safe drinking water.
+We need to get to the bottom of why this keeps happening.
 It’s time to solve the problem once and for all.

 We always have more to learn if we dare to know.

 State of Emergency in Neskantaga First Nation – Water Pump Failure

 In the Neskantaga First Nation, undrinkable water is a crisis of health and faithChief evacuates nearly entire Neskantaga First Nation due to water crisis